mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-set-up-your-account.md

 The Finance team will send you a Welcome email from Accrualify if you need to do any of the following:

-* Submit a Purchase Order
+* Submit a purchase order
 * Review a Purchase Order
 * Review a vendor invoice